Darkmyr/Skim/README.md

 # SmartWatch

-SmartWatch is an alternative to wml or symlinks for use in real time development of dependencies.
+SmartWatch is an alternative to wix/wml or symlinks for use in real time development of dependencies.